Skip to main content

 • managed_by — Whether CocoIndex manages the table lifecycle ("system") or assumes it exists ("user").

 Returns: A pending TableTarget.
-Use mount_run(...).result() to wait for resolution.
+Use the convenience wrapper await lancedb.mount_table_target(LANCE_DB, table_name, table_schema) to resolve.

 Rows (child states)